DIVORCE – BEWARE THESE COMMON DIVORCE TRICKS & TACTICS

 Also, proceedings might be dragged out further as applications might be taken out to stop the harassment if it gets out-of-hand.

 .6.
-Using children as ‘weapons’ in divorce
+Your spouse is using children as ‘weapons’ in the divorce

 As lawyers, we end up making urgent applications to court to solve the problem.
 This is unnecessary and costly.
 The repeated episodes of using the children as weapons often leave a big emotional scar on the parents and the children.